-Third, it offers full public financing for candidates who meet qualifying criteria, such as collecting a certain number of small-dollar donations, financed by reallocating \$7 billion annually from existing federal spending.
+Third, it offers full public financing for candidates who meet qualifying criteria, such as collecting a certain number of small-dollar donations.

+We propose elections be financed by reallocating \$7 billion annually from existing federal spending.
 Congress receives \$5 billion annually for office expenses, including staff salaries, travel, and perks.
-A 40% reduction would free up \$2 billion per year, shifting resources from political operations to election integrity. (\$2B/year).
-The government spends billions annually on subsidies for private media, including public affairs programs and advertising contracts.
-Reducing this would help fund public elections without affecting independent journalism. (\$3B/year).
-The government provides hundreds of millions to party conventions, which are often glorified marketing events.
-Additional cuts can be made in inefficient election security expenditures. redirecting funds toward equal public financing for candidates. (\$2B/year)
+A 40% reduction would shift resources from political operations to election integrity. (\$2 billion/year).
+Billions are spent annually on subsidies for private media, including public affairs programs and advertising contracts.
+Reducing this would help fund public elections without affecting independent journalism. (\$3 billion/year).
+Hundreds of millions of dollars is provided to party conventions, which are glorified marketing events.
+Additional cuts can be made in inefficient election security expenditures, redirecting funds toward equal public financing for candidates. (\$2 billion/year).